reimagined/resolve/docs/read-side.md

 ## Read Models

 The reSolve framework's read side listens to events that the write side produces.
-Based on the events, the read side updates **Read Models**.
-The Read Models then provide data to answer queries.
+Based on **these** events, the read side updates the **Read Models**, and these models provide data to the queries.

 A Read Model is defined by a set of projection functions and query resolver functions.